neonanotux/hiolauncher/README.md

 F12 = Restart application in fullscreen borderless with taskbar

-Other info:
+### Other info:

-When launching for the first time in this new browser app, you might have to go over your ingame settings again as this is a new launcher.
+Hordes.io is a browser game and uses cookies to save ingame settings, therefore you might have to redo your ingame preferances.

 To hide the ESC button notification from showing up, hold right mouse button for 5 sec untill notification disappear.
 This is a chromium feature that I will be hiding in a later release.

-### Images
+### Images:

 ![hio1](https://user-images.githubusercontent.com/87275410/130730155-30019dd4-8757-4e67-9475-480f594c596f.png)
 Icon style